morgenm/morgenm.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi.
 I post malware analysis and reverse engineering stuff here.
+Navigate to my blog to see my writeups.